Someone 'Accidentally' Locked Away $300M Worth of Other People's Ethereum Funds - Slashdot

 National Debt could be erased, all those bad loans.
 Bankruptcy?
 What Bankruptcy?!

-I can't imagine losing $32 million in some money "system" --- could you imagine placing your paycheck into this "bank" to pay for all your stuff, and then the landlor
+I can't imagine losing $32 million in some money "system" --- could you imagine placing your paycheck into this "bank" to pay for all your stuff, and then the landlord says "last month's check never came through" only to find everything gone! $32, $320, $3200... or $32 million.
+Who cares how much evaporated - it's gone.
+Speculative investments at their best.

+It's an experiment that people are willing to invest $100's millions into?
+Feels more ponzi to me.

 Re: (Score:2)